-She holds over 25 years’ experience in various executive leadership roles within the Aboriginal health sector, the most recent being her current role as CEO of the South West Aboriginal Medical Service.
+She holds over 25 years’ experience in various Senior Executive leadership roles within the Aboriginal health sector, the most recent being her current role as CEO of the South West Aboriginal Medical Service.

 Lesley’s bias for innovation and action is strengthened with post graduate qualifications in Business and Epidemiology.
 More recently, Lesley completed her Master in Business Administration (MBA).
 Currently completed her first year of an Industry Doctorate (PhD), with the University of Technology Sydney.
-With this unique skill set has seen her champion the expansion of accessible primary health services for Aboriginal communities living in the state’s vast South West, Lower wheatbelt and central Great Southern regions.
+With this unique skill set has seen her champion expansion of accessible primary health services for Aboriginal communities living in the state’s vast South West, Lower wheatbelt and central Great Southern regions.

 In 2016, Lesley received the NAIDOC Community Female Award in recognition for her remarkable contribution to improving the lives of people in her community and beyond, promoting Indigenous issues and showing excellence in her field.

 In 2018, Lesley was awarded with a Chief Executive Women (CEW) scholarship to attend the prestigious Harvard Kennedy School.
-This scholarship enabled Lesley to engage in intellectual dialogue at an international level with leadership experts on issues relating to health, research and education, before applying this knowledge to improve health outcomes in the Indigenous community in Australia.
-Lesley has also undertaken a Women’s Executive Leadership Program within the Graduate Business School at Stanford University in San Francisco.
+This scholarship enabled Lesley to engage in intellectual dialogue at an international level with leadership experts on issues relating to, Creating Collaborative Solutions.
+Lesley was also awarded a Roberta Sykes Scholarship to attend a Women’s Executive Leadership Program within the Graduate Business School at Stanford University in San Francisco.